So, the big question’s been popped, and the response was a resounding “YES!”

 Once you’ve nailed down your priorities (your wedding mission statement) and you’ve got a good grasp on how much money you have to pull everything off, it’s time to decide where to drop those dollars.
 Maddie offered this advice: “If I were getting married now, I would definitely set up a budget, in advance.
 It’s really easy to spend more than you intended and end up thousands of dollars in the hole.”

 You don’t want to begin wedded life in the hole, do you?
 Thought so.
+Here’s how to set up a wedding budget.

 Now, it’s time for your virtual shopping spree.
 If, like me, you have no idea how much wedding venues and accoutrements cost, polish up your Google-fu and prepare your mobile device for actual phone calls.
 Find out how much places, services and things cost.
 Then, create a category group in YNAB with a category for each …